The Expanders: Formation and Self-titled album

-First Covers album
+First covers album

-In 2012, The Expanders released a covers album titled, Old Time Something Come Back Again, Vol. 1, a free 13-track covers album of rare Jamaican songs.
+In 2012, the Expanders released a covers album titled, Old Time Something Come Back Again, Vol. 1, a free 13-track covers album of rare Jamaican songs.
 It was released on Jump Up!
 Records.

 Hustling Culture

 The Expanders returned to L.A.'s Killion Sound studio between 2012 and 2014 to record their third studio album (second original song album) Hustling Culture.
 Recordings were done entirely on analogue tape.

 In 2015, the band signed with New York City's Easy Star Records, who released Hustling Culture on June 26, 2015.
-They explained, "Hustling Culture is the band coming into its own with our songwriting and musicianship."
+They explained, "'Hustling Culture' is the band coming into its own with our songwriting and musicianship."
 The album debuted #1 on the Billboard's chart of Top Reggae Albums.

-Second Covers album
+Second covers album

 On September 29, 2017, The Expanders released their second covers album and fourth studio album, Old Time Something Come Back Again, Vol. 2 via Easy Star Records.
 The album was their second release to debut #1 on the Billboard chart of Top Reggae Albums.
 The second volume features The Expanders versions of songs by Burning Spear, The Gladiators, The Ethiopians, The Itals, Little Roy, Yabby You, among other reggae artists.

-Change in the Lineup
+Change in the lineup

 In 2018, there was a change in the lineup when rhythm guitarist Devin Morrison left the band, which was an amicable departure to explore other musical endeavors.
 Along with the remaining members, the band added Evan Heins from Ital Vibes and Prime Livity on bass.
 They also switched Chiquis Lozoya from bass to lead vocals rhythm guitar.

-Collaborations & Riddim albums
+Collaborations and riddim albums

 Also in 2018, The Expanders collaborated with renowned Grammy Award-winning producer Walshy Fire for two separate riddim albums of their tracks "Top Shelf" and "Thanks For Life."
 The albums feature vocals from reggae artists like Cocoa Tea, Randy Valentine, Queen Omega, Fyakin, and others.

 The Expanders collaborated with Kyle McDonald of Slightly Stoopid on a track titled "Sweet & Slow" which was released on November 22, 2019.

 In the summer of 2020, The Expanders were asked to record two covers of classic Toots & Maytals songs in anticipation of a month-long tribute to Toots Hibbert on Rootfire.
-However, directly after they finished the recordings, the legendary reggae icon passed away at 77 years old after contacting COVID-19.
+However, directly after they finished the recordings, Toots Hibbert died at 77 years old after contacting COVID-19.
 The band released their two-track tribute EP Two For Toots on October 23, 2020.
 It featured covers "True Love" and "Love Is Gonna To Let Me Down".
 The proceeds from the album was donated to Toots' family.

 On November 6, 2020, The Expanders once again teamed up Walshy Fire for another riddim album of their title track "Peace of Love".
 The album featured artists such as Buzzrock, Blessed, Hanali, Tóke, Promise No Promises and more reggae artists.